Growth & Guidance

-Advisors may think the hardest part of the business is landing the client.
-However, sometimes the real work comes in building the advisor-client relationship and ensuring that needs are met -- and anticipated.
+Many may think the hardest part is landing the client.
+Sometimes the real work comes in building the advisor-client relationship and ensuring that needs are met

 Retirement strategies abound, and advisors recognize that automated enrollment, deferral and escalation options are becoming increasingly more commonplace.